BCHE 4510/6510 Assignment Page

 Withdrawal Policy

 A student may be withdrawn from this course by the instructor without notification to the student for excessive absences or for failure to complete necessary prerequisites.
 For this course, "excessive absences" is defined as absences from all of the first three class meetings or four (4) or more absences from any contiguous eight (8) scheduled class meetings.
+A student may be withdrawn from this course by the instructor without notification to the student for failure to complete necessary prerequisites.
 A student may also be withdrawn from this course by the instructor after one warning for disruption of class.
+Ringing of a cell phone during the lecture constitutes a "disruption of class."

 Mental Health and Wellness Resources